In this article, you’ll learn how to enter inventory in QuickBooks Desktop and Online. Inventory items are recorded as assets in the accounts.

 How to Enter Inventory in QuickBooks Online?

 - Inventory – Products sold by your company.
-You can track them and add them to the sales forms if you’ve the Plus or Advanced plan for QuickBooks online.
+You can track them and add them to the sales forms if you have the Plus or Advanced plan for QuickBooks online.

-- Non-Inventory – Products sold by your company which don’t need to be tracked.
+- Non-Inventory – Products sold by your company which doesn’t need to be tracked.

 - Services – Services provided by your company.